 Lake Norman Yacht Club was incorporated in 1961, even before the lake filled, with 25 charter members.
-Our 27-acre site surrounds a sheltered cove adjacent to a large expanse of Lake Norman.
+Our 25.5-acre site surrounds a sheltered cove adjacent to a large expanse of Lake Norman.
 This specific spot, convenient to many Carolina cities, was chosen because, "we knew there would never be 100 sailors in Charlotte."
 In 1986 we purchased our grounds from Duke Power Company to insure the Club's longevity at a reasonable cost to the membership.
 From the beginning, LNYC has promoted sailboat racing in a family atmosphere.
-Fleets include: Optimist Dinghy, Sunfish, Laser, Thistle, Highlander, Flying Scot, San Juan 21, Ultimate 20, Lightning, Multi-Hulls, J/24, J/80, Soverel 33 and cruisers.
+Active fleets include: Optimist Dinghy, Sunfish, O'Pen Skiff, Club 420, Laser, Thistle, Highlander, Flying Scot, San Juan 21, Ultimate 20, Vanguard 15, VX/One, Multi-Hull, and cruisers.
 From April into November there are around 25 weekend days of scheduled, organize club racing with up to three races per day.
-The Cruiser fleet also races on several winter days, often with boats from Lake Norman marinas.
+Multiple fleets participate in winter sailing, including on New Year's Day.
 In 2008 there were 42 weekends of scheduled activities, including the club series and various invitational regattas.

 But it's more than racing.
-You can always find someone stirring about at our clubhouse, which is currently undergoing renovation and modifications to help the club usher in a new era of membership and amenities!
+You can always find someone stirring about at our clubhouse, which was renovated and modified in 2020 and 2021 to help the club usher in a new era of membership and amenities!
 Just about any day you'll see boats leaving our cove.
 What better way to end a summer's day than with a cool sail under a full moon.

 Doing things together is the heart of the Club.
 We enjoy dinner with each other after Saturday races.
 Many of our approximately 200 families camp regularly at the Club.
-Virtually everything on the grounds, except for the clubhouse, was designed and built by members, e.g. after Hurricane Hugo all the docks plus new breakwaters were constructed by members, and in time for the sailing season.
+Virtually everything on the grounds except for the pavilion was designed and built by members.
+For example, after Hurricane Hugo all the docks plus new breakwaters were constructed by members, and in time for the sailing season.
 Everyone serves on race committee at a job commensurate to his or her ability.
 We all join in one or two annual work days.